 “It gave me this scar.”
 Charlie adjusted his eye-patch.
 “Daisuke hasn’t walked since.
 Your mother barely lived long enough for you to stand here today.”
 Charlie closed his eye and shook his head.
 “Lucille, what I’m trying to say is… being a Zephyr isn’t all robots and shouting.
 I know you know that, more than any other pilot.”

-The elevator opened into the smallest, deepest, darkest sub-lunar hangar.
+The elevator opened in the smallest, deepest, darkest sub-lunar hangar.
 In the center sat ZAB, Zephyr-Alpha-Blue, the 20-meter tall head of Z-Blue, leader of the Zephyr robots.
-For Lucille’s final trial, ZAB was detached from its body and moved to this private space.
-Its left and right were different shades split by a vertical seam down the nose, like the robot had been ripped in half and one half had been replaced.
+For Lucille’s final trial ZAB was detached from its body and moved to this private space.
+Its left and right were different shades split by a vertical seam down its nose, like the robot had been ripped in half and one half had been replaced.
 It still carried its noble gaze.
 Its brow bore the weight of humanity’s plight.

 “But this guy knows it most of all.”
-Charlie lead her to the big blue face.
+Charlie tossed Lucille a key and she caught it.
+The key’s handle dangled a blue robot-head, a model of the big version before her.
 “This is your last chance to turn back.
 There’s no going home once you to talk to ZAB.”

 “Talk?”
 Lucille climbed the entry ladder at the nape of the neck.
 “What do you mean?”

 “Professor Akayama cut her teeth inventing talking robot spaceships.”
-Charlie watched her twist open the hatch on ZAB’s skullcap.
+Charlie watched her use the key to unlock the hatch on ZAB’s skullcap.
+She twisted the hatch and ZAB opened.
 “ZAB was her personal scientific vessel.
 It kept her company on solo trips through the solar system, and helped her sample Jupiter’s spot.
 Until, of course, the Hurricane ate the observable universe.
 Then ZAB was commissioned as the head of humanity’s protector.”

 Lucille hesitated halfway down the hatch.
 “So there’s a voice in here, sir, and I’m to win it over?”